una-xiv/umbra/README.md

 Visit [Umbra's website](https://una-xiv.github.io/umbra/) for more information.

+Join our [Discord server](https://discord.gg/xaEnsuAhmm) for announcements, support and preset sharing.

 ## IMPORTANT INFORMATION REGARDING FEATURE REQUESTS

 Since Umbra has support for "widgets" that can represent anything, it is very easy to let this plugin